What Are the Top 5 Trends in Elementary School Education?

 Trend #2: Project Based Learning (PBL) and Common Core Standards

 By now, most states have adopted Common Core State Standards to help students achieve a higher level of learning with the goal of preparing them better for college and for a career.
-One of the most important aspects of Common Core State Standards is an emphasis on project based learning, or PBL.
-This type of learning is not only helping students to meet Common Core standards, but it prepares student for deeper thinking which will help to improve their performance in all aspects of their education as well as their future careers.
+One of the most important aspects of Common Core State Standards is an emphasis on project-based learning or PBL.
+This type of learning is not only helping students to meet Common Core standards, but it prepares the student for deeper thinking which will help to improve their performance in all aspects of their education as well as their future careers.

 Not only does PBL align well with Common Core standards, but it also works well with the Next Generation Science Standards that have already been adopted by more than 18 states, as of December 2016.
 More than 40 states have shown interest in adopting these standards and Project Based Learning is an important tool for implementation.
 Here is an overview of what students are supposed to be able to do as part of the new Next Generation Science Standards: